-Apart from Prunn Castle the Bavarian Palace Department also cares for the following sights in the surrounding area:
+Apart from Prunn Castle the Bavarian Palace Administration also cares for the following sights in the surrounding area:

 The memorial commemorating the victorious battles against Napoleon in the Wars of Liberation in 1813-1815 was commissioned by King Ludwig I and begun by Friedrich Gärtner, who modelled it on centrally planned buildings from ancient Rome and the Italian Middle Ages.

 It was completed from modified plans in 1863 by Leo von Klenze.
 The supporting buttresses of the façade are crowned by 18 monumental statues which are allegories of the German tribes.
 The number 18 also symbolizes the date of the Battle of the Nations at Leipzig (18.10.1813), when Napoleon's troops suffered a crushing defeat at the hands of the Coalition.

 The Walhalla, one of the most important German national monuments of the 19th century, stands in a prominent position high above the Danube in the vicinity of Regensburg.